slydg/pythonSVM/README.md

 - using numpy, pandas and matplotlib
 - using SMO method
-- without kernel functions
+- with or without kernel functions
-- TODO: build kernel functions